 In the early days of breastfeeding, a newborn baby primarily gets colostrum, a thick liquid rich in antibodies.
 Colostrum sustains the baby and supports their immune system until the regular breast milk comes in.

 This ability of breast milk to adapt to a baby’s needs offers numerous health benefits.
-These include a lower risk of:

 - necrotizing enterocolitis (NEC), a potentially fatal stomach disease that primarily affects premature babies